NicoSaia/JexxaTemplate/README.md

 *   Java 17+ installed
 *   IDE with maven support
 *   [Optional] Docker or Kubernetes if you want to run your application in a container.
 See [here](README-CICD.md) for more information.
-*   [Optional] A running [developer stack](deploy/developerStack.yml) providing a Postgres database, ActiveMQ broker, and Swagger-UI
+*   [Optional] A locally running [developer stack](deploy/developerStack.yml) providing a Postgres database, ActiveMQ broker, and Swagger-UI

 ## Features